Jbleezy/BO2-Reimagined/README.md

 ## Powerups
 * Increased chance to drop from 3% to 4%
 * Grabbing time based powerups that are already active add to timer instead of resetting timer
-* An fx plays when a powerup drops if it is the last powerup of a cycle
+* Fx plays when a powerup drops if it is the last powerup of a cycle

 ### Nuke
 * Kills all zombies instantly